 INME 5707.
-GAS TURBINE SYSTEM
+GAS TURBINE SYSTEM OPERATION.

-OPERATION.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: INME 4707 or authorization of the Director of the Department.
+Prerequisites: (INME 4002 or INME 4045 or INQU 4012) and INGE 3016 and (INGE 4010 or INGE 4015 and INGE 4016) and (MATE 4009 or MATE 4145).

-Study of turbomachine components, such as compressors, combustors, turbines and nozzles, as integrated into a system that produces power aircraft.
+Study of jet engine performance using energy budgets and its optimization in the jet engine cycle.
+Study of turbomachine components, such as compressors, combustors, turbines and nozzles, as integrated into a system that produces power aircrafts.
 Development of a thermodynamic model for a turbofan engine to investigate design and off-design behavior, and the response to external and internal parameters.
 Study the influence of design criteria such as structural integrity, emissions, acoustics, and operationally-stable throttle response on the integration process.

 INME 5711.
-AEROSPACE STRUCTURAL
+AEROSPACE STRUCTURAL DESIGN I. Three credit hours.
+Three hours of